ElectronSutra/venture/pages/3-systems/3-1-combat/3-1-5-status.md

 ## Clashed

-If you attack another character on the same tick that they attacky you, you become Clashed.
+If you attack another character on the same tick that they attacky you, you both become Clashed.
+You lose 3i when you become Clashed.

 While Clashed, you do not roll against your target's Defense, but instead you make an opposed roll against your target's attack.
 The winner is whoever rolls higher, or if you tie, the player character.
 For effects that reference Defense, your Defense is the result of your roll.

-Getting hit by an attack while you are Clashed inflicts 3 automatic points of Initiative damage.

 After the attack is resolved, you lose the Clashed status.